 12. Oath or affirmation of office

-(1) A Judge or magistrate shall, before proceeding to discharge the duties of his or her office, take before a Judge of the Supreme Court or any person authorised for the purpose by the Governor the oath or affirmation of allegiance and an oath or affirmation in accordance with the form set out in Schedule 1.
+(1) Before a person who is appointed to be a Judge, or a magistrate, of the Court performs any function of the office, he or she shall take before the Governor, a Supreme Court Judge, or some person authorised for the purpose by the Governor, an oath or affirmation in the form set out in Schedule 1.

 (1a) Subsection (1) does not apply to —

-(a) a judge of another court of the State who has taken an oath or affirmation of allegiance and a judicial oath or affirmation; or
+(a) a judge of another court of the State who has taken an oath or affirmation of office in respect of that office of judge; or

 (b) a magistrate who has taken the oath or affirmation under clause 4 of Schedule 1 to the Magistrates Court Act 2004.